hawksj/customisable-opencanary-installer/readme.md

 ## Installation Instructions

-For more detailed installation instructions for Simon's OC installer, see [his website](https://smnbkly.co/blog/opencanary-free-flexible-distributed-honeypot).
+For more detailed installation instructions for Simon's OpenCanary installer that forms the basis for this project, see [his website](https://smnbkly.co/blog/opencanary-free-flexible-distributed-honeypot).

 1. Copy or download the 'opencanary-installer.sh' to your home directory
 2. Modify the permissions of the file to allow execution using `sudo chmod +x opencanary-installer.sh`